 Disclosure Quantity Units

-No. of substantiated complaints on marketing and 2 #
+No. of substantiated complaints on marketing and 0 #

 labelling

-No. of complaints addressed 2 #
+No. of complaints addressed 0 #

-Substantiated complaints include complaints from customers that went through the organization's formal communication channels and grievance mechanisms as well as complaints that were lodged to and acted upon by government agencies.
+^{}Substantiated complaints include complaints from customers that went through the organization's formal communication channels and grievance mechanisms as well as complaints that were lodged to and acted upon by government agencies.

 What is the impact and where does it occur?
-What Management Approach is the organization's involvement in the impact?
-Identify the impact and where it occurs (i.e., primary What policies, commitments, goals and targets, business operations and/or supply chain) responsibilities, resources, grievance mechanisms, Indicate involvement in the impact (i.e., caused by the and/or projects, programs, and initiatives do you organization or linked to impacts through its business relationship) have to manage the material topic?
-TBGI labels itself as a provider to VSAT solutions to Management implements 24/7 technical remote areas throughout the Philippines. support system and hotline to answer client Impact on primary business operations during bad needs.
+What Management Approach is the organization's involvement in the impact? - Management Approach Identify the impact and where it occurs (i.e., primary What policies, commitments, goals and targets, business operations and/or supply chain) responsibilities, resources, grievance mechanisms, and/or projects, programs, and initiatives do you organization or linked to impacts through its business relationship) , , TBGI labels itself as a provider to VSAT solutions to Management implements 24/7 technical remote areas throughout the Philippines. support system and hotline to answer client Impact on primary business operations during bad needs.
 Our goal is to address the technical weather and equipment early breakdown. concerns of clients in the shortest time possible.
-While some telco providers follow several escalation procedures which prolongs the waiting process (generally at least least 1.5 to 2 weeks after), TBGI aims to resolve issues within 1-3 days, and 5-7days for more complicated cases.
+While some telco providers follow several escalation procedures which prolongs the waiting process (generally at least 1.5weeks after), TBGI aims to resolve issues within 1-3 days, and 5-7days for more complicated cases.
 What are the Risk/s Identified?
 Management Approach Identify risk/s related to material topic of the Marketing personnel constantly gets in touch organization with clients on their needs and requirement.
 Disconnection and non-renewal of service They also offer packages that suit the number of users and their budget.
 In the event that a user would want to get disconnected, we get their feedback for us to improve operations and services better.
 We also hired additional marketing to study satisfaction of customers and minimize churn rate.
 What are the Opportunity/ies Identified?
 Management Approach Identify the opportunity/ies related to material topic TBGI is a critical component of governance of the organization delivering internet services to unserved and TBGI aims to be a major player and or service underserved areas of the country.
-We cater to provider in the VSAT market in the Philippines and various sectors and communities , health centers that is our opportunity for growth. and barangays by understanding their connectivity needs and recommending the most feasible and economical solution.
+We cater to provider in the VSAT market in the Philippines and various sectors and communities, health centers that is our opportunity for growth. and barangays by understanding their connectivity needs and recommending the most feasible and economical solution.
 For the underserved markets, we also empower and enable them to avail of community wifi services for economies of scale.
 Management continuously invests in upgrades and expansion of services.